javadr/Language_Detection/Readme.md

 ```

 # The Methods
-As a feature selection, the Count Vectorizer have been used to count the bi-grams and tir-grams with minimum frequency of `5`.
+As a feature selection, the Count Vectorizer have been used to count the bi-grams and tri-grams with minimum frequency of `5`.
 The Naive Bayes achieve got `96%` accuracy on an unseen data set while the trained neural network approached the `97%`.

 # Datasets